 |Included: accommodation as specified, all meals, return airport transfers from/to Hoskins, diving (choice of 2-3 boat dives per day, up to 10 dives) incl. tanks, weights, air fills, boat, dive guide, daily laundry service

 Excluded: E&S Fee is payable per diver/per day.
 Current rate is USD 8.00 per diver/per day

-Artefacts and souvenirs are available from the Blue Taro Boutique, situated next to the reception area.
-Items for sale include a range of PNG artefacts and crafts, Walindi and PNG T-shirts, jewellery, postcards, resort wear, maps and snorkelling equipment.
+Artifacts and souvenirs are available from the Blue Taro Boutique, situated next to the reception area.
+Items for sale include a range of PNG artifacts and crafts, Walindi and PNG T-shirts, jewelry, postcards, resort wear, maps and snorkeling equipment.
 Cecilie’s shop is well stocked with lots of PNG paraphernalia.